refactorteam/Crowdsale-Contracts/README.md

 No change as tokens are sold in token subunits and the price of a subunit is infinitesimal.
 If some investor hits the hard cap, her change will be refunded with a manual Ether transfer.

 # Finalization
-If the crowdsale ends, but not all the tokens offered are sold out, the crowdsale contract owner should call finalize() function of the crowdsale contract.
-Then all the remaining tokens are transferred to re:factor.
+If the crowdsale ends, but not all the tokens offered are sold out, all remaining tokens are transferred to re:factor.